-Professor Strom, Ph.D., Educational Psychology - Lifespan Development

-Office: 4082 (4th floor) -Haley Center-Department of EFLT

-Phone 334-844-3077: Message machine is at same number.
-Please leave a message if you call. (checked once a day M-F---earliest check time each morning (M,T and F) is around 9am but latest check time is by 6:00 pm.
-For office hour days (T and W), the earliest official email check time is 8:10 a.m.
+Professor Strom, Ph.D., Educational Psychology - Lifespan Development Office: 4082 (4th floor) Haley Center Department of EFLT Phone 334-844-3077: Message machine is at same number.
+Please leave a message if you call. (checked once a day M-F).
+The earliest official email check for email M-F business days is 10a.m and latest is 5 p.m.
 Any email check time before usual check time or after the end of day check time is only where I need to do so out of planning for other work obligations while also trying to respond to your questions to be helpful.
-So, please rely on the usual times listed but if you send things after the 6:00 pm time, then know that you most likely will hear from me not that evening, but instead the next morning on email (M-F).
+So, please rely on the usual times listed.

-Office Door Pick-Up Pouches: Attached on office door # 4082 labeled, 3100 Pouch A and B

-Tigermail and Blackboard email: stromps@auburn.edu
+Office Door Pick-Up Pouches:

+Attached on office door # 4082 labeled, 3100 Pouch A and B Tigermail and Canvas email: stromps@auburn.edu

-Office Hours and Appointment Opportunities: My weekly office hours will be on T and W, from 7:30 a.m. to 9:00 a.m. and by appointment.
+Office Hours and Appointment Opportunities: My weekly office hours will be on M/W, from 3:30 p.m. to 5:00 p.m. and by appointment.
 Office hours, appointments, and email/phone correspondence are put on hold while I'm away during research conferences and business trips.
 You may email me or call me while I'm gone but I may very likely not be able to respond until my return.
 I'll post on my door if I'm away for a day or longer along with when I return.
-My office hours begin on the first week of our class and end on the last day of our final project due date deadline.
 Aside from normal office hours, I will be available by appointment (time outside of normal office hours) but appointments will need to be scheduled on email.
 I'll send you email confirmation that the time works.
 If I have to change my office hours for a particular day due to a required AU meeting or some other obligation or event, then I'll post on my door if I'm away that day so that you know and then also post on email and BB announcements when I will serve make-up office hours time.

 I will allow for appointments to be scheduled within reason up to when finals are submitted but not after.
 If you call the campus office phone and I'm not there please leave a message and contact phone and when I can call back or if I can email you the information you need.
 I will return the call or email shortly thereafter accordingly.
 If you are there at my door, please wait a few moments as I may need to briefly use other facilities.
-Also, if you are onsite, please knock on my door loudly as I often leave the door shut in order to alleviate unnecessary hallway distractions/interruptions when I'm in my office working.
+Also, if you are onsite, please knock on my door loudly as I often leave the door shut in order to alleviate unnecessary hallway distractions/ interruptions when I'm in my office working.
 You are welcome!

-Date Syllabus Prepared: This syllabus as updated between August 1, 2010 is being distributed for Fall 2010 for Dr. Strom's section of FOUN3100, is posted on BlackBoard in Course Content in the "Starter Module", in electronic PDF copy in the EFLT Department main office.
+Date Syllabus Prepared: This syllabus as updated between August 8, 2012 is being distributed for Fall 2012 for Dr. Strom's section of FOUN3100, is posted on Canvas in Course Content in the "Starter Module", in electronic PDF copy in the EFLT Department main office.